TalaoDAO/oidc4vc-server/docs/source/api.rst

 OpenID Connect
 --------------

-For your users, the OpenID Connect authentication experience includes a consent screen that describes through 'scopes' the information that the user is releasing.
+For your users (as a person), the OpenID Connect authentication experience includes a consent screen that describes through 'scopes' the information that the user is releasing.
 For example, when the user logs in, they might be asked to give your appication access to their name, email address and basic account information.
 You request access to this information using the scope parameter, which your app includes in its authentication request.